 Also Read: Importance of Tyre Tread Depth

 There’re times that a driver isn’t considered a rule/law breaker when driving with the pet which prevents from legal prosecution.
 Still, you might be asked to pullover by the police since the animal has been a source of distraction to others.
 Being careless even after the primary fine of $1,000 would eventually lead to bigger fines and even cancellation of the driver’s license.

-In case you’re involved in an accident due to carelessness of leaving the dog unrestrained which is surely to cancel your driver’s license whereas insurance policy also become invalid.
+In case you’re involved in an accident due to carelessness of leaving the dog unrestrained which is sure to cancel your driver’s license whereas the insurance policy also becomes invalid.
 It might sound like not much of a big deal, driving without proper restraining of the dog seriously hampers your ability behind the wheel and a sure-fire way to get you in trouble with the authorities.